The Literature Major in English

 The Literature major offers five concentrations, along with a sixth option for a self-designed track, with a total of 12 courses (36 credits).
-The concentrations are the Invention of Literature; Media and Technology; English for the World; Environment, Science, and Culture; and Children and Culture.
-See below for details.
+The concentrations and their designated courses are listed below.

 ENGLIT 1910: Senior Seminar

 Choose any two period courses from your concentration.